utdata/csvkit-nicar/README.md

 Hit return, and you'll see the first 10 lines of the "11.csv" file run across your screen.

-Scroll back and look at the top, and you can see the headers, but I have a better way below.
+Scroll back and look at the top of this return, and you can see the headers, but I have a better way below.

 ### More terminal

 This is all the bash/terminal basics we'll cover, because csvkit is our focus.
 I do have a work-in-progress [cli-tools](https://github.com/utdata/cli-tools) lesson if you want further study later.

-## csvkit basics
+## csvkit

 Now we'll concentrate the power of csvkit.
+If you want more information on any of hte commands we use, read the documenation at https://csvkit.rtfd.org.

 ### csvcut -n